Discover How Massage Therapy Enhances Muscle Recovery

 In practical terms, athletes often apply RICE strategies immediately following high-impact or acute events, then transition to active recovery and manual therapies as swelling and acute pain settle.
 This staged approach helps balance short-term symptom control with longer-term function and mobility restoration.

-What Are the Limitations and Drawbacks of Traditional Recovery Methods?
+Drawbacks of Traditional Muscle Recovery Methods

 Traditional methods have recognised limitations.
 Prolonged rest can cause stiffness and reduced flexibility, and excessive cold application may blunt beneficial inflammatory processes required for healing.
 These interventions often treat a specific local symptom rather than addressing the broader muscle group, which can lead to incomplete recovery for some individuals.
 As a result, clients sometimes seek adjunctive approaches such as massage to address remaining deficits.